vagifahmadov/googleMapScraper/README.md

 - To specify the Google search queries to be used in the scraper, open the `src/scraper.py` file in your preferred text editor and update the `Task.queries` list with your desired queries.

 - To specify whether to scrape the first page of Google Maps results or all pages of results, open the `src/scraper.py` file and set the `Task.GET_FIRST_PAGE` variable to `True` or `False` as appropriate.

-## Learn More

-The Google Maps Scraper is built with Bose Framework, a bot development framework that is Swiss Army Knife for bot developers.
-To learn Bose Bot Development Framework, read the bose docs at [https://www.omkar.cloud/bose/](https://www.omkar.cloud/bose/)

-## If my code helped you in scraping Google Maps, please take a moment to star the repository.
-Your act of starring will help developers in discovering our Repository and contribute towards helping fellow developers in their scraping needs.
-Dhanyawad 🙏!
-Vande Mataram!

-### I am an IITian with a perfectionist attitude to work, open to projects.
-See my projects at [https://dev.to/chetanan/chetan-jains-portfolio-cl6](https://dev.to/chetanan/chetan-jains-portfolio-cl6)